-The single supplement for the tour is \$1000.
-(NOTE: Single accommodations at the whale camp are limited and may not be available.
-If you must have a single, please contact your tour manager to reserve your spot.)
+The single supplement for the tour is \$1075.
 If you do not have a roommate but wish to share, we will try to pair you with a roommate from the tour; but if none is available, you will be billed for the single supplement.
 Our tour fees are based on double occupancy; one-half the cost of a double room is priced into the tour fee.
 The single supplement is calculated by taking the actual cost of a single room and subtracting one-half the cost of a double room (plus any applicable taxes).